vikas9dev/spring-ai/docs/09-observability-in-spring-ai---metrics,-monitoring-&-tracing_combined.md

 ### Networking 🌐

-We attach the Grafana service to the same Docker network (`spring-i2c`) as the Prometheus service.
+We attach the Grafana service to the same Docker network (`spring-ai`) as the Prometheus service.
 This allows Grafana and Prometheus to communicate using service names as hostnames.

 Since both are on the same network, they can use service names as hostnames for communication.